hansolo-coder/StockCenter/README.md

 This is a updated version, where it again (at least for now :-) ) is possible to fetch prices from Yahoo, as well as with multiple other restructurings, expansions, improvements and other changes.

-The current version is a WORK-IN-PROGRESS (May 2021).
-There may be frequent changes.
+The current version is a WORK-IN-PROGRESS (2021-2023).
 The current version pushed, is supposed to be bug-free (at least of serious bugs)

 IMPORTANT!
 1) REMEMBER to take regular backups of the database - it may save you tons of work one day to recreate the data.